 THE VALLEY WOODTURNERS CLUB IS DEDICATED TO THE PROMOTION OF WOODTURNING AS A FUN AND CREATIVE HOBBY.

-Please join us at our next Hybrid meeting on February 21st, 7pm
+Please join us at our next Hybrid meeting on May 16th, 7pm

 In person location: CONFEDERATION EDUCATION CENTER (Directions)